Jim Steinman: 1970s

 In 1971, Steinman provided music for a puppet show titled Ubu.
 The show, put on by puppeteer and filmmaker Demian, was an adaptation of Ubu on the Hill, an 1888 play by Alfred Jarry.
 In 1972, Steinman worked with college friend Barry Keating on a musical titled Rhinegold at the Mercer Arts Center, based on Richard Wagner's opera Das Rheingold.
 Steinman wrote the music and Keating wrote the lyrics.
 In 1972, Bette Midler sang a demo of the Steinman song "Heaven Can Wait".
 Midler's career was at an early stage at the time; she went on to far greater fame, making that demo a collector's item.
-The demo has been in circulation among fans on the internet.

 In 1973, Steinman's song "Happy Ending" appeared on the album Food of Love, sung by Yvonne Elliman.
 This was the first commercially released recording of a song written by Steinman.
 That same year, Steinman wrote music and lyrics for a musical titled More Than You Deserve (1973).
-One of the actors cast in this show was Marvin Lee Aday, who went by the name Meat Loaf, with whom Steinman later collaborated.
+One of the actors cast in this show was Marvin Lee Aday, who went by the nickname Meat Loaf, with whom Steinman later collaborated.
 In 1973, a single of the song "More Than You Deserve", from the musical sharing that name, was released.
-Reid Whitelaw was producer.
-Norman Bergen was arranger.
-Meat Loaf was the lead singer.
+Reid Whitelaw was the producer and Norman Bergen was the arranger, with Meat Loaf was the lead singer.
 A cover of this single also appears on the 1981 album Dead Ringer.

 In 1975, while working for Joseph Papp at the New York Shakespeare Festival, Steinman contributed music and lyrics to Thomas Babe's Kid Champion, which starred Christopher Walken.
 In 1976, there was a minor one-month run of a musical titled The Confidence Man.
 It was based loosely on the novel by the same title by Herman Melville.
 The book and lyrics were written by Ray Errol Fox, the music by Steinman.
 Ray Fox described the 1976 production as "a capsule version of the show".
 In 1986, a more elaborate production of the show with added songs was held at Queens College in New York City.
 It was directed by Susan Einhorn and performed by Queen's College students.
 Orchestrations were by Steven Margoshes, a frequent Steinman collaborator.
 One song from The Confidence Man, "Milady", was recorded by Barry Manilow, but never released.
 The melody of that song later appeared in Tanz der Vampire as the melody of "Für Sarah" (for Sarah).
 Some music from this show later appeared in the hit song "Making Love Out of Nothing at All", and in the score of the film A Small Circle of Friends.
 A cast album of the songs from The Confidence Man, produced by Jeff Olmstead, was released in 2003.
 A cabaret show featuring songs from The Confidence Man was presented in 1977 at the Manhattan Theatre Club, where Steinman had previously written music for another cabaret show titled Bloodshot Wine.